- What's New

 Managing Protected Tag Rules

-Click the drop-down list under the Allow to Create column of the protected tag rule to modify the roles that are allowed to submit tags.
+Click in the row where the protected tag rule is located to change the role that is allowed to submit tags.

 Click in the Operation column of a protected tag rule to delete it.